avetica/moodle-block_mambo/README.txt

 # MamboIO Gamification Block

-Author: Luuk Verhoeven, MoodleFreak.com
+Author: Luuk Verhoeven < MoodleFreak.com > , Virgil Ashruf <Avetica.nl>

 Requires at least: Moodle 2.6+

-License: www.avetica.nl

 This block allows you to map activities to simple and flexible behaviours.
 You can setup them in mambo.io